RobbieHember/fcgadgets/README.md

 * Representation of GHG balance responses to aerial applications of Urea
 * Schedule aerial nutrient applications with specified stand selection criteria
 #### Update nutrient status
-All effects of nutrient application were expressed in cbrunner by prescribing a ‚ÄúFertilization Areal‚Äù event during a specified calendar year in the disturbance and management event chronology (DMEC) ‚Äì a set of variables that are input to cbrunner for each site.
-The occurrence of ‚ÄúFertilization Aerial‚Äù events triggered the function, UpdateStatus, which:
+All effects of nutrient application were expressed in cbrunner by prescribing a ìFertilization Arealî event during a specified calendar year in the disturbance and management event chronology (DMEC) ñ a set of variables that are input to cbrunner for each site.
+The occurrence of ìFertilization Aerialî events triggered the function, UpdateStatus, which:
 1. Started a timer that eventually terminates stimulus at the specified response duration;
 2. Modified emissions to account for manufacture and transport;
 3. Modified emissions to account for nitrous oxide (N2O) fluxes;